zzonyo/trust-docs-test/source/index.html.md

 Index Kline Data and Basis Data Subscription: wss://api.btcgateway.pro/ws_index -->
 ### Note:
-- Huobi USDT swap is being tested in real assets, you can send your UID and server IP address to DM_ mm@huobi.com to apply for internal test.
+- Huobi USDT Margined swap is being tested in real assets, you can send your UID and server IP address to DM_ mm@huobi.com to apply for internal test.

-If you have further queries about Huobi USDT Swap order push subscription, please refer to [Demo](https://docs.huobigroup.com/docs/usdt_swap/v1/en/#code-demo)
+If you have further queries about Huobi USDT Margined Swap order push subscription, please refer to [Demo](https://docs.huobigroup.com/docs/usdt_swap/v1/en/#code-demo)

 ## API Rate Limit Illustration